George Berkeley: New theory of vision

 Berkeley wrote about the perception of size in addition to that of distance.
 He is frequently misquoted as believing in size–distance invariance—a view held by the Optic Writers.
 This idea is that we scale the image size according to distance in a geometrical manner.
 The error may have become commonplace because the eminent historian and psychologist E. G. Boring perpetuated it.
 In fact, Berkeley argued that the same cues that evoke distance also evoke size, and that we do not first see size and then calculate distance.
 It is worth quoting Berkeley's words on this issue (Section 53):

 What inclines men to this mistake (beside the humour of making one see by geometry) is, that the same perceptions or ideas which suggest distance, do also suggest magnitude ...
 I say they do not first suggest distance, and then leave it to the judgement to use that as a medium, whereby to collect the magnitude; but they have as close and immediate a connexion with the magnitude as with the distance; and suggest magnitude as independently of distance, as they do distance independently of magnitude.

-Berkeley claimed that his visual theories were “vindicated” by a 1728 report regarding the recovery of vision in a 13-year-old boy operated for congenital cataracts by surgeon William Cheselden.
+Berkeley claimed that his visual theories were "vindicated" by a 1728 report regarding the recovery of vision in a 13-year-old boy operated for congenital cataracts by surgeon William Cheselden.
 In 2021, the name of Cheselden's patient was published for the first time: Daniel Dolins.
 Berkeley knew the Dolins family, had numerous social links to Cheselden, including the poet Alexander Pope, and Princess Caroline, to whom Cheselden's patient was presented.
-The report misspelled Cheselden's name, used language typical of Berkeley, and may even have been ghost-written by Berkeley.
+The report misspelt Cheselden's name, used language typical of Berkeley, and may even have been ghost-written by Berkeley.
 Unfortunately, Dolins was never able to see well enough to read, and there is no evidence that the surgery improved Dolins' vision at any point prior to his death at age 30.